AI Content Generation

 Can you search the internet for some additional educational videos and articles on these questions so that students can use them to prepare for the assessment?

-You can reduce the number of follow-ups though by using a more comprehensive, structured AI prompt for assessment creation.
+You can reduce the number of follow-ups though by using a more comprehensive, structured prompt for different question-types.

 Caution: If you’re using the free version of ChatGPT or Claude, there’s a capped message limit that varies based on system load.
 So if your document contains too much text for the AI to process, consider summarizing it before submitting.